ertogrul/watson-jam/1-WatsonStudioWorkshop/3-VisualRecognitionLab/README.md

 - [ ] Started instance of **Watson Studio** on your **IBM Cloud** account

 IBM Cloud has several demonstration apps that you just need to find and start.
-Visual Recognition app will give you a chance to see how deployed model is connecting with cloud native www application.
-You can explore and tinker with it, this is what this app was created for :)

-> If you haven't registered to IBM Cloud or haven't started Watson Studio instance, please proceed to Preparation Lab.
+Visual Recognition app is one them.
+It will demonstrate you how Watson services are used.

-When logged to IBM Cloud account navigate to Manage - Account menu in the top right corner of the screen.
+When logged in to IBM Cloud account navigate to Manage - Account menu in the top right corner of the screen.

  ![image-w3-1-1](../../images/w3-1-1.png)